yuenalaw/languageappreport/main.typ

 = Abstract

-Many existing language apps today cater to beginners, leaving intermediate learners struggling to find effective and personalised resources.
-This project aims to identify the most important aspects of language learning and create a full-stack application that leverages YouTube content, flashcards, multimedia, spaced-repetition and game-based learning to aid intermediate learners.
-Personal investigations such as surveys and interviews will be conducted to complement existing research.
-The app will have a focus on Mandarin Chinese.
+This project presents the design, development and evaluation of a full-stack language application curated for intermediate Chinese learners.

+Research was conducted through surveys and interviews with language learners and teachers to identify the most important aspects of language learning.
+The final result contains an app that uses natural language processing to segment video transcripts from YouTube into vocabulary words for students to study.
+Students are able to watch YouTube videos in real-time with the transcripts and their translations, create multimedia flashcards enhanced with images from Google, personal notes, audio pronunciations and stroke order animations, and play short, 5-minute games to re-inforce learning based on a spaced-repetition algorithm.
+These games include exercises such as matching words to images, testing speech pronunciation, translating sentences, fill-in-the-blank sentences and stroke order practice.

+Lastly, the app was evaluated by 37 students which indicated that the app was engaging, fun and effective, with 24.3% of students rating the app a 10/10.

 #pagebreak()